UMAprotocol/protocol/README.md

 You can find the coverage report at [coveralls](https://coveralls.io/github/UMAprotocol/protocol).
 Otherwise, you can generate it locally by running:

 ```
-./ci/coverage.sh core
+./ci/coverage.sh packages/core
 ```

-The full report can be viewed by opening the `core/coverage/index.html` file in a browser.
+The full report can be viewed by opening the `packages/core/coverage/index.html` file in a browser.

 ## Style Guide 🕺